 Again, regardless of the sector that you are operating in, tools and equipment is necessary for all businesses, even if it is just a computer and some desks, and they can be a big upfront expense that you will need to consider and budget for in your start up finances.

 Business travel includes the costs of public transport, or maybe even buying a commercial car or van.
 If you are buying a new vehicle for business purposes, remember that you need to include all these associated costs in your cash flow plan.
-Buying a new vehicle is a big financial spend that is accompanied with other expenses such as fuel, road tax, insurance, breakdown cover and loan repayments, to name a few.
+Buying a new vehicle is a big financial spend that is accompanied with other expenses such as fuel, road tax, insurance, breakdown cover and loan repayments; to name only a few.

 For most businesses, you will need insurance from the first day you begin operating.
-WIthout it you may risk hefty financial expenses if you are ever in the unfortunate position that something goes wrong.
+Without it, you may risk hefty financial expenses if you are ever in the unfortunate position that something goes wrong.
 Business insurance isn’t always very expensive, but it is important to get the right type of insurance to cover your business just in case.

 The main types of insurance to consider are public liability insurance, emperors liability insurance, and professional indemnity insurance.
 There are also other insurance options available to you that can protect your assets such as tools and equipment as well as your premises.